 Some of the suspected sources of pollution are the 16 coal power plants that are found around Jakarta, all of which are required to fuel this increased demand for electricity.
 As such, the KLHK is denying these power plants are contributing factors, to which Head of the Center of Industry, Trade and Investment Institute for Development of Economics and Finance (INDEF), Andry Satryo Nugroho responded to by saying: “This is just a trick by [KLHK] to encourage the transformation of motorised vehicles from conventional to electricity-based.”
 (BBC, 14 Aug).
 Though quite sharp allegations, Nugroho certainly brings awareness to the potential motivations certain ministries may have in obfuscating data and information, which citizens should be keenly cognisant of.

 In contrast to KLHK claims, great research and simulations have been done over the years by the Centre for Research on Energy and Clean Air to show how power plants, with the right wind conditions, may be polluting surrounding areas.
-The images above from a 2020 report show how different pollutants from Banten-based power plants are being blown directly over the capital in high concentrations.
+The images above from a 2020 report show how different pollutants from Banten-based power plants are being blown directly over the capital in high concentrations, clearly having direct impact on the Jakarta air quality.

 Whether power plants are the main source, or if it is industry, or indeed the emissions from private transportation, the ultimate truth is that Jakarta’s shocking air pollution is having real effects on livelihood.
 It’s estimated that the life expectancy of residents of Jabodetabek is at least 5.5 to 6.4 years shorter than those living in regions where WHO guidelines are met (AQLI, 2022).
 Yet, despite already living in a city of smog, citizens are led into a room of smoke and mirrors, where those responsible are themselves obscuring or avoiding the reality in order to ensure agendas are being played out or to avoid being at the butt-end of blame.